deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 3.3.2) Cyclomatic Redundancy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There is a metric in software that measures the complexity called "Strict Cyclomatic Complexity."
-This not only measures the amount of paths (via nesting) your software can take, it also measures considers the amount of conditions that need to be taken into consideration in order to take that path.
+This not only measures the amount of paths (via nesting) your software can take, it also takes the amount of conditions that need to be taken into consideration for all the flow paths.
 Consider the two function implementations below:

 .. code-block:: C